jolivain/trusted-firmware-a/docs/components/secure-partition-manager.rst

 As stated in `[1]`_ section 4.4.1 the SPMC implementation assumes the following SP types:

--  Pinned MP SPs: an Execution Context id matches a physical PE id.
+-  Pinned MP SPs: an execution context id matches a physical PE id.
 MP SPs must implement the same number of ECs as the number of PEs in the platform.
 Hence the *execution-ctx-count* as defined by `[1]`_ (or NWd-Hafnium *vcpu_count*) can only take the